-11.2.
+14.2.
 Spectra and approximate eigenvectors of operators on aperiodic tilings.
-Quasicrystals,3 and more generally aperiodic systems, have generated considerable interest due to their often exotic physical/spectral properties [106,111].
-However, the lack of reliable algorithms has limited the insight obtained from computations.
-We present the first rigorous spectral computational study with error bounds on an Ammann-Beenker tiling, a standard 2D model of a quasicrystal [3,112].
+Quasicrystals,4 and more generally aperiodic systems, have generated considerable interest due to their often exotic physical/spectral properties [95,103].
+However, the lack of reliable algorithms have limited the insight obtained from computations.
+We present the first rigorous spectral computational study with error bounds on an Ammann-Beenker tiling, a standard 2D model of a quasicrystal [1,104].
 Such models are difficult to deal with due to the lack of translational symmetry.
-The tiling has eight-fold rotational symmetry, shown in Figure 5 (left), which has been found to occur in real quasicrystals, e.g., in [118].
-We consider a magnetic Hamiltonian where the $a \sim b$ means vertices a and b are connected by an edge, and the summation is over connected sites.
+The tiling has eight-fold rotational symmetry, shown in Figure 5 (left), which has been found to occur in real quasicrystals, e.g. in [110].
+We consider a magnetic Hamiltonian where the $a \sim b$ means vertices a and b are connected by an edge, and hence the summation is over connected sites.
 A constant perpendicular magnetic field with potential $\mathbf{A}(x,y,z)=(0,xB,0)$ with $B\in\mathbb{R}$ is applied, leading to the Peierls phase factor between sites a and b: